LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Getting Better at Team Communication](https://monades.roperzh.com/getting-better-at-team-communication/) - by Roberto Dip.
 Takeaway: Tips based on experience for communicating better with individuals, teams and yourself.

+- [A Guide to Mindful Communication in Code Reviews](https://kickstarter.engineering/a-guide-to-mindful-communication-in-code-reviews-48aab5282e5e) - by Amy Ciavolino.
+Takeaway: How to be kind and constructive in code reviews.

 - [How Awesome Engineers Ask for Help](https://hackernoon.com/how-awesome-engineers-ask-for-help-93bcb2c7dbb7) - by Greg Sabo.
 Takeaway: Techniques for collaboration, such as clarifying what's expected of you, taking full responsibility for work so that you don't pass the buck, following up after getting answers, and showing appreciation.

 - [How to Build Ownership in Your Team – Case Study](https://luis-goncalves.com/build-ownership-team-case-study/) - by Michael Carr.
 Takeaway: Let the entire team to be involved in project inception, high-level backlog planning and prioritization; make teams cross-functional; be lean; and provide data so the team can understand the problem.